shamgang/chat-scheduler/README.md

 1. Note the `webpubsub_extension` key from Function -> App keys in the function app and make sure the event handler in the production Web PubSub instance is the same as the dev instance, except with the following endpoint, replacing the the function app name and using the `webpubsub_extension` key:
     ```
     https://<FUNCTIONAPP_NAME>.azurewebsites.net/runtime/webhooks/webpubsub?code=<APP_KEY>
     ```
+1. To test that the backend handles abuse protection correctly, run the following in a terminal with `curl` (e.g. Git Bash on Windows), replacing the endpoint with the value from the prod Web PubSub account:
+    ```
+    curl <endpoint> -X OPTIONS -H "WebHook-Request-Origin: *" -H "ce-awpsversion: 1.0" --ssl-no-revoke -i -v
+    ```